Today, I’ll be sharing how we DIYed our Kitchen vent hood for our new kitchen remodel.

 Most people don’t think twice about the range hood in their kitchen – it’s just there, quietly doing its job.
 However, when it’s time to replace an old range hood or install a new one, the process can be daunting.

 Range hoods are not cheap, and installing one is not a simple matter of putting in a few screws.
-You’ll need detailed know-how and the right tools to install a range hood yourself and make your kitchen more functional.
+However, with a set of vent hood plans, and the right tools, you can install a range hood yourself and make your kitchen more functional.
 The key is to take your time and be careful to follow the manufacturer’s instructions.

 What Tools/Supplies Will I Need For Range Hood Installation?

-Here is a list of the most common tools you’ll need for a DIY range hood installation:
+Here is a list of the most common tools you’ll need for a DIY range hood installation (we got all of these from Home Depot):

 - Cordless screw gun